gapiwapiw/Fedora-library-/README.md

 - Popups (`ShowPopup`) now auto-size to fit their text instead of clipping or overflowing long messages, with a sensible min/max height.
 - Notifications (`SendNotification`) now take a **title/label** in addition to the body text, instead of a single line of text.
 - Added `CreateTextbox` — a labeled input field for tabs (see below).
+- Added `CreateText` — customizable freeform text for tabs (see below).

 ## Known Issues